uw-madison-statclub/Sp_2026_Data_Challenge/README.md

 However:
 - If AI is used, your team must still be able to **explain, justify, and defend** all decisions made in your analysis.
 - Failure to demonstrate understanding of your own work because of overreliance on AI will be considered a **serious penalty**.
 It will heavily impact the quality assessment of your project.
-- Teams must disclose any AI tools used in an appendix section of the report.
+- You must disclose any AI tools used, how you used it, and the prompts you entered, in a standalone document titled "AI Tool Usage".

 ---
 ### Use of API Tools